Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/0_Intro.rst

 What is it?
 -----------

-The Model Updater is a convinient Unity Editor extension, where you can download new models or update existing ones to use in RoboyVR
+The Model Updater is a convinient Unity Editor extension, where you can download new models or update existing ones to use in RoboyVR.